How to Appeal an Academic Suspension

-a. followed the stipulations of your probation letter, if you received one (such as visiting the Academic Development Office and attending workshops),
+- followed the stipulations of your probation letter, if you were on academic probation

-b. can show that you were working on improving, and
+- can show that you were working on improving your academic performance

-c. can document that extenuating circumstances prevented you from meeting the minimum academic requirements.
+- can document that extenuating circumstances prevented you from meeting the minimum academic requirements

 It is important that you are specific, and it is important that you take responsibility for your own academic life.
-The Academic Standing Committee is not looking for students to suspend.
-It is looking for students who are aware of their problems, willing to confront and resolve them, and aware of exactly what steps they must take to succeed in that endeavor.
+The Academic Standing Committee needs to be convinced that you are aware of your problems, willing and able to confront and resolve them, and aware of exactly what steps you must take to succeed in that endeavor.
 Suspension is not intended as a punishment, so your letter should not be about why you should not be punished.
 It should be about why returning to St. Lawrence in the next term would result in a positive academic outcome.

-You can either FedEx or FAX your letter to the Registrar.
+You can FedEx, fax (315-229-7451), or email your letter to the Academic Advising office.
 The deadline by which it must be received will be included in the notice of suspension.
-FAX number: 315-229-7424.

-3. You will need letters of support.
-Any testimony from anyone other than the student should be relevant to the appeal, explaining the deficiency and/or describing steps the student has taken to attempt to resolve problems interfering with your academic performance.
+You will benefit from having letters of support.
+You may solicit testimony from anyone who has information relevant to your appeal, illuminating the causes of your academic difficulties and/or describing steps you have taken to attempt to resolve problems interfering with your academic performance.
 The most important letter of support is from your advisor.
 After that, other professors.
-And then coaches, SLU administrators or staff (such as deans, counselors, Special Needs, HEOP, etc.), and finally, parents.
+And then coaches, SLU administrators or staff (such as deans, counselors, Student Accessibility Services, HEOP, etc.), and finally, parents.
 Make sure you ask each person to attest only to that information they have access to.
 In other words, your parents probably can't say much about your present academic situation, just as your advisor probably can't comment on your home life.

-If you cannot reach anyone, it is best to leave voicemails and emails with specific information: your name, your number, when you called, that you are appealing a suspension, and that you would be very grateful if so-and-so could write to the registrar (email is OK) on your behalf.
-It would be a good idea to remind them of why they might want to write on your behalf; professors--especially FYP advisors--have a very heavy advising load, and might not recall particular meetings.
-It is unlikely they would recall something you said after class one day, without a reminder.
-It is also a good idea not to direct your anger at your professors.
-They did not "give" you a grade; you earned it.
+If you cannot reach someone, leave a voicemail or e-mail message with specific information: your name, your number, when you called, that you are appealing a suspension, and that you would be very grateful if the person could write to the committee (e-mail is okay) on your behalf.
+It is a good idea to remind people of why they might want to write on your behalf: to what aspect of your appeal argument do you think the person can offer evidence?